SyncfusionExamples/XlsIO-Examples/Worksheet Features/Auto Fill/.NET/AutoFillUsingFillSeries/README.md

 using Syncfusion.XlsIO;
 ```

-Step 5: Include the below code snippet in **Program.cs**  to autofill a series in a worksheet.
+Step 5: Include the below code snippet in **Program.cs**  to auto fill a series in a worksheet.

 ```csharp
 using (ExcelEngine excelEngine = new ExcelEngine())